Advertiser Disclosure

 Best Alternatives To GoFundMe

 There are GoFundMe alternatives for all business types, from creators to local businesses to high-growth startups.
-The best websites, like GoFundMe for businesses, have a low platform fee and an entrepreneurial focus.
-Let’s learn more about these alternatives to GoFundMe to find out which is best for you.
+The best options have a low platform fee and an entrepreneurial focus.
+Our top picks include:

 Total Rating 4.0